 COVID-19 testing: What to expect

-Most tests rely on a sample gathered one of four ways: nostril, saliva, back of the throat or deep inside the nose, Dr. Eric Cioe-Pena, an emergency medicine physician at Northwell Health in New York City, told TODAY.
-He added that most facilities will only take a sample from one part of the body, and one person usually gets one test at a time.
+Most tests rely on a sample gathered one of four ways: nostril, saliva, back of the throat or deep inside the nose, aka nasopharyngeal, Dr. Eric Cioe-Pena, an emergency medicine physician at Northwell Health in New York City, told TODAY.

-Looking at the mechanics of the test itself, there are now two kinds.
-The most common, representing at least 90% of all COVID-19 tests, per Cioe-Pena's estimate, is the polymerase chain reaction (PCR) test.
+Looking at the mechanics of the test itself, there are two kinds.
+The most common is the polymerase chain reaction (PCR) test.
 Depending on the facility, these are usually sent to a lab off-site.

 "(A PCR test) detects viral genetic code that does not exist in the human body otherwise," Cioe-Pena explained.
 "They're sensitive to the point where it will even detect fragments," which can mean that someone who was sick but then recovered could still test positive, he said.

-The other kind is the antigen test, which can be done on-site and provide a rapid result, per the FDA.
+The other kind is the antigen test, which can be done on-site and provide a rapid result within an hour or less, per the FDA.
 The first one was authorized in mid-May.
-They usually rely on a nasal or throat swab and detect the coronavirus by looking for virus proteins in the body rather than genetic material.
-Because they're newer and the necessary tools are in short supply, these tests are not widely available, Cioe-Pena said.
+They usually rely on a nasal swab and detect the coronavirus by looking for virus proteins in the body rather than genetic material.

 The FDA has also authorized a few at-home tests.
 Most, if not all, use PCR technology and require a nasal or saliva sample.
-To get one, you typically need approval from your health care provider.
+To get one, you may need approval from a health care provider.

 When are they used and why?

-Why does the time it takes to get results vary so much?
+Why does the timing for results vary so much?